lukro/rolling-horizon-algorithm-for-dynamic-darp/README.md

  ## Modifications
  **The modifications are currently under review**
- * Add possibility to generate randomized delays during MILP iteration; Currently only fixed delay and probability given as parameters are possible.
+ * Add possibility to generate randomized delays during MILP iteration; Currently only fixed delay and probability given as parameters are possible
- * Revised terminal output putting the focus on passenger flow inside the vehicles; Using colors and scaling with terminal window size; Tested in /bin/bash and Z shell
+ * Revised terminal output laying the focus on passenger flow inside the vehicles; Using colors and scaling with terminal window size; Tested in /bin/bash and Z shell

  ## Compilation
  Change the location of your CPLEX directories in the Makefile first.
 Compile the project using "make".

 ## Usage
 There are two binaries <br>
  ./bin/darp_cplex_3<br>
  ./bin/darp_cplex_6<br>
  to choose between normal cabs (Q=3) and ridepooling cabs (Q=6).

 ### Instances
  Availabe instances are:
  *no6 (short for data/WSW/no_116_6_req.txt); dynamic instances